 Being both the new kid on the scene and as old as time, green tea is a favorite among many tea-sippers.
 Thought to have metabolic-boosting properties and a fair punch of antioxidants, this potent bitter brew has gained quite the reputation.

 Due to its caffeine content of 40-50mg per cup, green tea can be a great substitute for your morning coffee, too.

 It’s recommended that you don’t infuse green tea for longer than two minutes.
 As green tea fiends will know, it can be a little on the bitter side.
 Don’t be tempted to go overboard with the brewing, or you’ll lose that delicate taste!

-Herbal teas are the treasure trove of the tea-world.
-Making fantastic use of herbs, flowers and essences, there are a-million-and-one flavours of herbal tea out there.
+Herbal teas are the treasure trove of the tea world.
+Making fantastic use of herbs, flowers, and essences, there are a-million-and-one flavors of herbal tea out there.
 Other than green varieties, most herbal teas have zero caffeine, making them super refreshing and safe to drink all day.

 Night time teas

-Calming ingredients such as lavender and valerian supply harmonising and soothing effects to the drinker.
-For a healthy, aromatic nightcap, check your chosen night time tea includes valerian.
+Calming ingredients such as lavender, chamomile, and valerian supply harmonizing and soothing effects to the drinker.
+For a healthy, aromatic nightcap, check your chosen nighttime tea includes valerian.

 Blended versus unblended teas, what’s the difference?

 Black tea in bags is often blended, as are many fusions of herbal teas.
 Neither is decidedly ‘better’, but it’s good to be aware that the process of blending tends to be used to iron out any inconsistencies of the tea-leaf quality.